abarton51/BINNs_EQL_Covasim/README.md

 Folder that contains important figures, schematics, images, etc. for the REU project.

 ### models
-This folder contains all the trained models, their outputted compartments, loss, evaluation, and learned parameter curves.
+Folder that contains all the trained models, their outputted compartments, loss, evaluation, and learned parameter curves.
 -  **debugging** - Folder that contains models for the purpose of debugging and exploring results.
 -  **denoised** - Folder that contains trained BINNs models that takes the average compartments over multiple simulations and numerically approximated time derivatives as inputs.
 - **mask** - Folder that contained trained full BINNs models with average masking as an input into the contact rate function.
 ### Modules
-This folder acts as a library containing all the models, model wrappers, helper functions, data storage and loading, etc.
+Folder that acts as a library containing all the models, model wrappers, helper functions, data storage and loading, etc.
 - **Activations** - Folder that contains custom made activation functions.
   - SoftPlusReLU.py:
 File for the custom made SoftPlusReLU activation function.